kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 To prevent the OOM issue, you can increase the memory limit.
 Additionally, you can choose to decrease the volume of data by dropping additional labels.

-> **CAUTION:** Dropping additional labels with `prometheus-istio.envoyStats.labeldropRegex` has the side effect that graphs in Kiali will not work.
+> **CAUTION:** Dropping additional labels with `prometheus-istio.envoyStats.labeldropRegex` has the side effect that graphs in Kiali don't work.

 For both solutions, you can choose to change your Kyma cluster settings or directly update the Istio Prometheus resources.